ibrahimcahit/Basic-PHP-Login-System-for-MySQL/README.md

 * login_config.php
 * login_check.php

+You need to change marked fields in the codes.

 ### login_config.php - Configuration of MySQL database credentials
 On this PHP file, you need to enter 4 values to connect database: